thycotic/privman-docs/pm-intro/filters.md

 Out-of-the-Box filters are designed to be used as templates, meaning when you open these filters you will see a Create A Copy button rather than the option to immediately Edit.
 These filter templates are protected to provide a jumping off point whenever creating new filters.
 They are formed by specific criteria that you can tailor according to your specific use case after copying.

-Keep in mind that every filter in Privilege Manager—whether or not it is a template—can be leveraged by the Copying feature.
+Keep in mind that every filter in Privilege Manager - whether or not it is a template - can be leveraged by the Copying feature.

 <User-added image>